JosephParish/Coding-Projects/README.md

 Personal:

-  5. Repository for Java DSA (DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
+  5. Java DSA (SEPARATE REPOSITORY)(DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
 I try to contribute to this every day to practice my ability and mindset.